daluwarsajib/daluwarsajib/README.md

 - 👋 Hi, I’m @daluwar-sajib
-- 👀 I’m interested in woman
+- 👀 I’m interested in Man & Woman
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Facebook: @daluwar.sajib